Will Washington State's New 'Public Option' Plan Reduce Heath Care Costs?

 As premiums have gone up, enrollments have dropped.
 Between 2018 and 2019, more than 13,000 people left the individual market, according to data provided by Washington's exchange.
 Today, about 200,000 Washington residents buy their insurance individually.

 Besides affordability, another challenge has been getting insurance companies to offer a choice of plans in all 39 Washington counties.
-Currently 14 counties only offer one individual health insurance plan option on the exchange.
+Currently 14 counties offer only one individual health insurance plan option on the exchange.
 In previous years, the state has scrambled to find even a single carrier to provide coverage in some rural counties and avoid what are known as "bare counties."

 The goal of the legislation is to offer public option plans in all 39 counties.
-But participation by health insurers in Cascade Care will be voluntary and there's no requirement they offer statewide coverage.
+But participation by health insurers in Cascade Care will be voluntary, and there's no requirement that they offer statewide coverage.

 Democrats, who are the majority in the Washington legislature, embraced the public option this year as a way to increase offerings on the exchange without scaling back required benefits or requiring additional state spending on health care.